t56k/ssrg/content/date-and-time-formatting.md

 modified.to_string()
 ```

 We have a couple of options.
 Astute readers will notice we're using [chrono](https://docs.rs/chrono/0.4.19/chrono/index.html#formatting-and-parsing) which handily comes with a couple of formatting options.
-The work's beed done for us:
+The work's been done for us:

 ```
 modified.to_rfc2822()